For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 At Save the Student, we have consistently called on the government to increase Maintenance Loans.

-For too many students, their loans are simply not big enough to cover all of their living costs, leading many to struggle to afford their daily essentials like food.
+For too many students, their loans are simply not big enough to cover all their living costs, leading many to struggle to afford essentials like food.

 For students from England especially, Maintenance Loans have fallen far short of keeping up with inflation over recent years, making an already difficult situation even harder.

 As Communications Director at Save the Student, campaigning is a big part of my job.
-Here’s why I see this particular campaign as vital, along with what you can do to help:
+Here’s why I think this particular cause is so vital:

 Tom Allingham